 According to a study conducted by Matthew Grissinger, RPh, who is Director of Error Reporting Programs at the Institute for Safe Medication Practices (ISMP) in Pennsylvania, all too often hospitals with other pressing needs push education and staff competency assessment to the back burner.

 In a survey of more than 1,300 health organizations, ISMP found that many hospitals fail to adequately educate pharmacists, nurses, and physicians in drug safety, and do not evaluate their knowledge and skills routinely.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers acknowledge the dangers medication errors can present and suggest discussing your legal rights with an attorney if you have been harmed by a medication given to you or a loved one by a health care professional.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm acknowledges the dangers medication errors can present and suggest discussing your legal rights with an attorney if you have been harmed by a medication given to you or a loved one by a health care professional.